Terms and Conditions The Luxury Safari Club

 16. If the permit to travel is defaced or damaged

-16.1 Any permit to travel that has become spoiled, or has been tampered with or altered in any way is not valid for travel.
+16.1 Any permit to travel that has become spoiled, or has been tampered with or altered in any way is not valid.
 The holder must return it and we may issue a replacement permit to travel on payment of an administrative charge.
 However, we reserve the right to refuse to issue a replacement permit to travel where it is reasonable for us to do so.

 17. If the permit to travel is lost, stolen or mislaid